Sarsum/TINF23CS-kauma-tests/README.md

             }
         }
     },
-    "expectedResult": {
-        "responses": {
+    "expectedResults": {
         "test1": {...response object as expected for the action...}, "test2": null
-        }
     }
 }
 ```